iPad intake status

 Desoldering the NAND chips and reading them in an external programmer (the technique called "chip-off") produces encrypted data that cannot be decrypted without the original CPU.
 This is not a limitation of current tools; it is a cryptographic guarantee enforced by the hardware.
 No lab, regardless of equipment or claims, can read raw iPad NAND externally and produce usable files.

-The only viable recovery path is repairing the original logic board so the CPU, Secure Enclave, and NAND can work together to decrypt the data.
-This requires microsoldering to diagnose and replace failed power management components, shorted capacitors, or corroded traces.
+Because the NAND is locked to the original processor and EEPROM rather than to the fiberglass board itself, recovery means repairing the original logic board so the CPU, Secure Enclave, and NAND can work together to decrypt the data, or, if the board is too damaged to repair, transplanting that entire paired set of chips together to a donor board.
+Moving the NAND alone never works.
+Both paths require microsoldering to diagnose and replace failed power management components, shorted capacitors, or corroded traces.

 - The tablet shows no signs of life when pressing the power button or connecting to a charger.
-This is typically caused by a failed PMIC (power management IC), shorted ceramic capacitor on the VDD_MAIN rail, or a fractured solder joint under the CPU.
-We inject voltage to identify the thermal signature of the short, then replace the failed component to restore the boot sequence.
+This is typically caused by a failed PMIC (power management IC), a shorted ceramic capacitor on the VDD_MAIN rail, or a fractured solder joint under the CPU.
+The bench procedure is to inject current-limited voltage into the shorted rail, find the thermal signature of the short, and replace the failed component to restore the boot sequence.
+The data was never gone; the board could not boot.

 - Liquid Damage

 - Water or coffee exposure causes corrosion on the logic board, particularly around the charging port connector and power rail components.
-We remove EMI shielding, clean the board ultrasonically, then diagnose and repair corroded traces and failed components.
+The repair is to remove EMI shielding, clean the board ultrasonically, then diagnose and repair corroded traces and failed components.
 Time is critical: corrosion spreads every hour the board sits wet.
-Do not attempt to charge or power on a wet iPad.
+Do not attempt to charge or power on a wet iPad, and do not wait to send it out.

 - The iPad repeatedly restarts or shows the Apple logo and then shuts off.
 Error 1110 occurs when the APFS system volume is completely full, leaving no cache space for iPadOS to complete the boot sequence.
-A standard iTunes/Finder restore will erase all user data.
-We use specialized tools to clear the system cache without touching the user data partition, allowing the device to boot and the data to be copied off safely.
+A standard iTunes or Finder restore will erase all user data, which is why it is the wrong first move.
+A board-level lab clears the system cache without touching the user data partition, allowing the device to boot and the data to be copied off.

-- A cracked iPad screen does not destroy data, but it can prevent passcode entry.
-If the digitizer still registers touch, we connect an external display adapter (where supported) or replace the display assembly temporarily to enter the passcode and copy data.
-If the logic board is also damaged from the impact, we repair it first.
+- A cracked iPad screen does not destroy data, but it can prevent passcode entry, and the passcode is what decrypts the storage.
+If the digitizer still registers touch, a replacement display assembly is enough to enter the passcode and copy the data off.
+If the impact also damaged the logic board, that gets repaired first.

 Deleted Files Cannot Be Recovered from iPads

-iPadOS uses APFS with TRIM and file-based encryption.
-When you delete a file, the per-file encryption key is discarded and the underlying flash blocks are queued for TRIM.
-Once TRIM executes, the data is cryptographically and physically gone.
-No software tool or hardware lab can reverse this.
+iPadOS uses APFS with file-based encryption.
+When you delete a file, the per-file encryption key is discarded and the underlying blocks hold nothing but ciphertext from that moment on, before TRIM has even queued them for erasure.
+No software tool or hardware lab can reverse this, ours included.
 Recovery is only possible when the data still exists on the device but the device itself is physically broken.
+Any company that quotes you a price to undelete iPad photos is selling something that does not exist.

 - Visual inspection and board isolation.
 Remove the display assembly, disconnect the battery, and examine the logic board under magnification for visible damage, burnt components, or corrosion.